TheLokj/WizardEye/README.md

 database/
 ├── hg19/                           # reference
 │   ├── sus_scrofa_k35_w1_n1_o2_l1/ # a track divided and aligned on the reference
-│   │   ├── mappability_all.bw      # all overlapping k-mers
+│   │   ├── map_all.bw      	    # all overlapping k-mers
-│   │   ├── mappability_uniq.bw     # unique overlapping k-mers
+│   │   ├── map_uniq.bw             # unique overlapping k-mers
 │   │   └── info.yaml               # information about the track
 ...
 │   ├── ref.md5                     # reference md5